github/developer.github.com/content/v3/activity/notifications.md

 `state_change` | The notification arrived because you changed the item state (like closing an Issue or merging a Pull Request)
 `assign` | The notification arrived because you were assigned to the Issue

+Note that the `reason` is on a per-thread basis, and does not change on a per-notification basis.
+For example, if you are **@mentioned** on an issue, the notifications you fetch thereafter will all have a `reason` of `mention`, regardless of whether you're mentioned again.

 ## List your notifications

 List all notifications for the current user, grouped by repository.